tonykhaov/Altriks/README.md

 # Altriks

-E-commerce website using React & Redux
+E-commerce project website using React & Redux
+It's a copycat of Alltricks.com

+You can check the website on: https://altriks.now.sh/